On June 30, 2020, the Administration published the Spring 2020 regulatory agenda.

 Fees, Filing, and Processing

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 11/00/2019 (it was 07/00/2019 in the Spring 2019 agenda, and 12/00/2018 in the Fall 2018 agenda).
+Spring 2020 Agenda Target Date: 06/00/2020 (was 11/00/2019 in the Fall 2019 agenda, 07/00/2019 in the Spring 2019 agenda, and 12/00/2018 in the Fall 2018 agenda).
 Agency: DOS.
 RIN 1400-AE15.
+Title: Schedule of Fees for Consular Services.
 Abstract: "The Department of State amends the Schedule of Fees for Consular Services (Schedule) for certain nonimmigrant visas, certain immigrant visas, special visa services fees, and certain citizenship services fees.
 This rule amends the fees for passport books and cards.
 The rule also amends the security surcharge for immigrant visa services and the fees for certain immigrant visa services.
 The Department of State is adjusting the fees in light of the findings of the most recently approved update to the Cost of Service Model to ensure that the fees for consular services better align with the costs of providing those services."
 DOS submitted this rule to OMB for review on 08/22/2019.

 Visa Security Program Fee

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 04/00/2020.
+Spring 2020 Agenda Target Date: 12/00/2020 (was 04/00/2020 in the Fall 2019 agenda).
 Agency: DHS.
 RIN 1653-AA77.
+Title: Visa Security Program Fee.
 Abstract: "ICE seeks to enable the expansion of the Visa Security Program (VSP) by proposing to move it to a user-fee funded model (as opposed to relying on appropriations).
 The VSP leverages resources in the National Capital Region (NCR) and at U.S. diplomatic posts overseas to vet and screen visa applicants; identifies and prevents the travel of those who constitute potential national security and/or public safety threats; and launches investigations into criminal and/or terrorist affiliated networks operating in the U.S. and abroad.
 The fees collected as a result of this rule would fund an expansion of the VSP, enabling ICE to extend visa security screening and vetting operations and investigative efforts to more visa-issuing posts overseas, and in turn, enhance the U.S. government's ability to prevent travel to the United States by illicit actors."
 Statement of Need: "Collecting a Visa Security User Fee from all non-exempt non-immigrant visa applicants at the time of application submission will shift the Visa Security Program from a Congressionally-appropriated funding stream to a fee funded structure.
 This change will strengthen national security, help to facilitate long-term budget planning, and shift the burden of funding the program away from the U.S. taxpayers."

 Electronic Processing of Immigration Benefit Requests

 Proposed Rule Stage.
-Fall 2019 Agenda Target Date 12/00/2019 (same target as in the Spring 2019 agenda).
+Spring 2020 Agenda Target Date: 06/00/2020 (was 12/00/2019 in the Fall 2019 and Spring 2019 agendas).
 Agency: DHS/USCIS.
 RIN 1615-AC20.
+Title: Electronic Processing of USCIS Immigration Benefit Requests.
 Abstract: "The Department of Homeland Security (DHS) will propose to: (1) Set requirements for online submission for immigration benefit requests and explain the requirements associated with electronic processing; and (2) make changes to existing regulations to allow end-to-end digital processing."
 Statement of Need: "To address the inefficiency of relying on paper, U.S. Citizenship and Immigration Services is transitioning to a digital environment for processing immigration benefit requests.
 Agency experience demonstrates that the electronic processing of benefit requests is more efficient and effective than the traditional paper processes, during the immediate request, throughout the immigration life cycle, and beyond.
-Electronic processing will largely eliminate the enormous cost of paper intake, shipping and storage, strengthen information security, and reduce redundancy and the potential for error in adjudication processes.
+Electronic processing will largely eliminate the enormous cost of paper intake, shipping and storage, strengthen information security, and reduce redundancy and the potential for error in adjudication processs.
 For requestors, electronic processing will improve the experience of applying for immigration benefits at each stage of the process."
 Related information:

 - On May 22, 2019, USCIS announced a strategy it calls eProcessing "to accelerate USCIS' transition to a digital business model. eProcessing will be a complete digital experience, from applying for a benefit, to communicating with USCIS, through receiving a decision on a case...
 As a first step, certain visitors for business, visitors for pleasure, and vocational students can now apply online to extend their stay in the United States.
 Additional classifications are coming soon."